 Keep reading for the low-down on Las Vegas venues, plus tips and tricks for getting there.

-Concert Venues nearest the SAHARA Las Vegas Station
+Concert Venues nearest the SAHARA Las Vegas Monorail Station

 BLANC de BLANC combines sophisticated technology with an awe-inspiring and intimate environment.
 The venue holds up to 1,000 people, which means every spot is one of the best.
 There’s both reserved seating and general admission.
 Best of all, full-motion graphics are truly outstanding!

 To get there: hop off the SAHARA Las Vegas Station, make your way up the escalator and head west on the pedestrian bridge.
 From there, make your way into the SAHARA Las Vegas.
 You’ll find The Foundry near Bazaar Meat by José Andrés.

 Concert Venues nearest the Harrah’s & The LINQ Station

 Brooklyn Bowl Las Vegas

-Brooklyn Bowl Las Vegas combines the best of music, nightlife, and dining into once location.
-The 82,000 square-foot venue is home to a concert venue, bowling lanes, and restaurant.
-You’ll find food from NYC’s Blue Ribbon, and that mean their world famous Fried Chicken and french bread pizzas.
+Brooklyn Bowl Las Vegas combines the best of music, nightlife, and dining into one location.
+The 82,000-square-foot venue is home to a concert venue, bowling lanes, and a restaurant.
+You’ll find food from NYC’s Blue Ribbon, and that means their world-famous Fried Chicken and french bread pizzas.

 This venue is both roomy and intimate–the perfect combination of not too crowded but also not a stadium.
 Visitors and locals alike love this venue, and it’s easy to see why.

 How to get to Brooklyn Bowl Las Vegas

 Arrive at the Harrah’s/The LINQ Station.
 Proceed down the station escalators and walk down the pedestrian pathway.
-Make a left to enter The LINQ, proceed through The LINQ to the LINQ Promenade.
+Make a left to enter The LINQ, and proceed through The LINQ to the LINQ Promenade.
 You’ll find Brooklyn Bowl Las Vegas across from the Ghirardelli Ice Cream and Chocolate Shop.
 Just keep your eyes peeled for the marquee.
 You can’t miss it!